justinlovinger/cv-site/README.md

 After you clone this repository:

-* update the default.nix nixpkgs version
+* update the default.nix nixpkgs version by updating 'rev'
-* update the default.nix easy-purescript-nix version
+* update the default.nix easy-purescript-nix version by updating 'rev'
 * change the default.nix pname
 * change the default.nix meta fields
 * update node packages by running node2nix as per the readme